gudrutis/esc18/cpp/move.md

 * the result is passed to the function as an output parameter (by reference or by pointer)

-* the result is return from the function, but the Return Value Optimization is disabled (how?)
+* the result is returned from the function, but the Return Value Optimization is disabled (how?)

-Is there any differenc
+Is there any difference?